 WHAT ARE YOUR QUALIFICATIONS?

-Member of the Australian Psychological Society (APS).
+Member of the Australian Association of Psychologists.

 Formal training includes a Bachelor of Arts degree majoring in psychology at the University of Melbourne; a Graduate Diploma in Educational Psychology at Monash University, a Masters Degree in Psychoanalytic Studies at Deakin University.